Enterprise Service Management (ESM)

 - Improved visibility and governance within the company.

-- Increased process efficiency within service domains to keep operational costs as low without compromising the quality or deadline.
+- Enhanced process efficiency within service domains to curb operational costs without compromising the quality or deadline.

 Which teams can use ESM?